rundeck/docs/docs/manual/job-workflows.md

   3. Otherwise, the remaining Workflow steps are executed in order.
   4. The Workflow ends with a "failed" result status.

-If you define an Error Handler for a step, the behavior changes.
-This one can recover from the step failure by executing successfully or, as previouly said, do a secondary action.
+If a job is defined with an Error Handler for a step, the behavior changes.
+This one can recover from the step failure by executing successfully or, as previously said, perform a secondary action.

-A "keepGoingOnSuccess" checkbox will let you **override** the Workflow's "runRemainingOnFail" value if it is false:
+A "keepGoingOnSuccess" checkbox will **override** the Workflow's "runRemainingOnFail" value if it is false:

 - When a step fails **with an Error Handler**
   1. The Error Handler is executed.